|

 "Then, after the meal, we all went back to Lord Legolas'

-sitting roomthe lord and his lady, Lord Fingolfin, Lord
+chambersthe lord and his lady, Lord Fingolfin, Lord Caranthir

-Caranthir and his wife, and me.
-And we drank more wine and ate
+and his wife, and me.
+And we drank more wine and ate sweetmeats

-sweetmeats and talked and had a merry time of it."
-The elves
+and talked and had a merry time of it."
+The elves had been

-had been warm and genuine and had made him feel like an honoured
+warm and open, and had made him feel like an honoured guest.
+It

-He would hear no scurrilous talk about the Elf King and his lady
+He would hear no scurrilous talk of the Elf King and his lady

 in future.